crystallabs/crysterm/README.md

 Output is a minimal cell-level diff against what the terminal already shows, with CSR/BCE scroll optimizations and optional DEC 2026 synchronized output.
-The `Fps` widget reports render/draw/flush times and terminal bandwidth live:
+The `FPS` widget reports render/draw/flush times and terminal bandwidth live:

 ![](tests/misc/quicktro.5s.apng)